-A human rights lawyer, HAUWA IBRAHIM was born into a Muslim family in the northern Nigerian village of Hinnah.
-It was where she learned the values that strengthened her resolve, including her mother's conviction that education was the only path out of poverty.
+2005 DAMAS DE BLANCO A human rights lawyer, HAUWA IBRAHIM was born into a Muslim family in the northern Nigerian village of Hinnah.
+This was where she learned the values that strengthened her resolve, including her mother's conviction that education was the only path out of poverty.
 Promised to be given away in marriage at the age of 10, Ibrahim ran away from her family's home to a girls' boarding school so she could continue her education.
 Ibrahim's intellectual interests, combined with her passion for justice, led her to study law.
-She became the first female lawyer in the Yamaltu/Deba district of Gombe state and is now widely sought after for her legal counsel.
+She became the first female lawyer in the Yamaltu/Deba district of Gombe State and is now widely sought after for her legal counsel.

-When shariah law was introduced in 12 northern states in Nigeria in 1999 it brought into question the protection of fundamental human rights, especially those of women.
-Ibrahim began a groundbreaking legal practice, representing women and children condemned by shariah courts to death by stoning for adultery and to limb amputation for theft.
+When Sharia law was introduced in 12 northern states in Nigeria in 1999 it brought into question the protection of fundamental human rights, especially those of women.
+Ibrahim began a groundbreaking legal practice, representing women and children condemned by Sharia courts to death by stoning for adultery and to amputation for theft.
 She has defended, free of charge, over 150 cases, saving the lives of Amina Lawal, Safiya Hussaini, Hafsatu Abubakar and many others.

 From 2010 to 2013 Ibrahim was a research associate and visiting lecturer at Harvard Divinity School.
-In May of 2014 she was appointed by the president of Nigeria as a member of the presidential committee on the abduction of the over two hundred female students by the terrorist group Boko Haram in northern Nigeria.
+In May 2014 she was appointed by the President of Nigeria as a member of the presidential fact-finding committee on the abduction of over 200 female students by the terrorist group Boko Haram in northern Nigeria.
 Cited for her credibility and passion for human dignity, Ibrahim has urged international support from the European Parliament and the US Congress in addressing the unresolved tragedy of the kidnapped girls.
 She continues to voice the need for stronger action to address violence against women, abject poverty and lack of opportunities in order to abate growing religious extremism.

-Based on her own experience, Ibrahim feels strongly that education is the key to the future and furthermore that the education of the girl leads to the education of the family and consequently of the community and society.
+Based on her own experience, Ibrahim feels strongly that education is the key to the future and, furthermore, that the education of girls leads to the education of families and consequently of the community and society.

 Ibrahim invested her Sakharov Prize money in an endowment which provides educational opportunities for children in northern Nigeria by ensuring that they have the means to stay in school.
 Actively involved in the SPN campaign for children's rights, Ibrahim gives Sakharov lectures and participates in debates at the European Parliament, inspiring audiences with her own personal journey.
-At the invitation of Prince El-Hassan bin Talal, Ibrahim in 2015 worked on issues of women's empowerment and social justice in the Hashemite Kingdom of Jordan for West Asia North Africa (WANA).
+At the invitation of Prince El-Hassan bin Talal, Ibrahim worked on issues of women's empowerment and social justice in the Hashemite Kingdom of Jordan for West Asia North Africa in 2015.
 She is also working on issues of interfaith dialogue at the Royal Institute for Inter-Faith Studies in Amman, Jordan.
+In 2016 she gave a lecture to the inaugural cohort of Sakharov Fellows at the Venice School of Human Rights at the European Inter-University Centre for Human Rights and Democratisation.

-REPORTERS WITHOUT BORDERS is an international NGO based in France that fights for freedom of information worldwide.
+REPORTERS WITHOUT BORDERS (RWB) is an international NGO based in France that fights for freedom of information worldwide.

-For Reporters Without Borders (RWB), freedom of expression and of information will always be the world's most important freedom and the foundation for any democracy.
-The organisation argues that 'if journalists were not free to report the facts, denounce abuses and alert the public, how would we resist the problem of child-soldiers, defend women's rights, or preserve our environment?'
+For RWB, freedom of expression and of information will always be the world's most important freedoms and the foundations of any democracy.
+The organisation argues that 'if journalists were not free to report the facts, denounce abuses and alert the public, how would we resist the problem of child soldiers, defend women's rights, or preserve our environment?'